 This does not take into account incidents where a part breaks down and needs to be replaced.
 The usual maintenance work involves regular inspection of the underwater parts of the boat, which costs around $3 per foot.

-Regular washing is also essential.
+Regular washing is essential as well.
 It will cost you another $3 per foot.
 Periodical full systems check is also required, which can cost about $1,000 every time it is done.
 As usual, these costs can vary, depending on the boat and the location of the marina.

 Yacht builders advise boat owners to hire yacht management companies to take care of their boats.
 Some of these companies can supervise the upkeep of up to 50 boats at any given time.
 They will take the heavy load of preventive maintenance off your shoulders.